 Senior Puppy

-This should not hurt as much as it does.
+And yet it hurts more than I expected.
 But it does.
 Because it means I have spent decades living without reference to those early desires.
 Without even remembering they existed.
 Without asking: what did that seven-year-old want?
 And does she still want it?
 And if she does, what would it take to give it to her?

 Randy Pausch had an engineering problem.
 He had months to live, children to teach, and dreams to pass on.
 My problem is different but somehow related.
 I have years left, hopefully decades.
 But I have lost contact with the person who knew how to dream without editing, who knew how to want without calculating the probability of success, who knew how to play without needing justification.